joshuajames355/roboticsPiLibrary/README.md

 * setMotorPower(channel, power), where channel is either CHANNELA or CHANNELB (constants declared in the library).
 Power must be -255-255 , with negative numbers indicating running in reverse.

+# I2C Setup

+This library requires i2c to be setup on the raspberry pi.

+1. Remove I2C from Blacklist:

+    \$ cat /etc/modprobe.d/raspi-blacklist.conf
+    \# blacklist spi and i2c by default (many users don't need them)
+    blacklist spi-bcm2708
+    \#blacklist i2c-bcm2708
+3. Load i2c.dev in Module File
+    Add this to the end of /etc/modules
+    `i2c-dev`

+3. Run install.sh

+   ./install.sh

 # Communicaton protocol Details

 ## Command formats: